-- Excessive Truancy if the system attendance officer has filed a court action against a student or if the person is 18 or older and has been sent to the Alternative school for truancy - Loss of Prom Privileges any student with 15 unexcused days will not be permitted to attend prom. - Major academic issues if a student is not on track to graduate with his/her cohort due to grades - Discipline issues if the student has been sent to the Alternative school for more than 10 accumulated days or more during a school year - Individuals will not be allowed to attend the prom if major violations are found during the background check or if the principal has justifiable reasons. - If a date does not attend school, he/she must pay for a Social Trace Background check and results must be returned to the school by the due date for other prom forms. - The prom is a formal event and both students and dates should dress accordingly. - Tattoos are allowed to be shown if located in an appropriate place on the body.
-Visible tattoos should not be vulgar or inappropriate. - Piercings are allowed according to guidelines in the Jackson County Board of Education Student/Parent Information Guide which states ONLY in the ears. - Any drug/alcohol offense during the school year will result in the student not being allowed to attend the prom.
-This includes students testing positive through the drug testing program. - Anyone choosing NOT to abide by this Prom Policy will be asked to leave the prom and will not be given a refund for costs incurred. - The ultimate decision of good standing will be at the discretion of the Superintendent.
+- ♦ Excessive Truancy if the system attendance officer has filed a court action against a student or if the person is 18 or older and has been sent to the Alternative school for truancy - ♦ Loss of Prom Privileges any student with 15 unexcused days will not be permitted to attend prom. - ♦ Major academic issues if a student is not on track to graduate with his/her cohort due to grades - ◆ Discipline issues if the student has been sent to the Alternative school for more than 10 accumulated days or more during a school year - Individuals will not be allowed to attend the prom if major violations are found during the background check or if the principal has justifiable reasons. - ♦ If a date does not attend school, he/she must pay for a Social Trace Background check and results must be returned to the school by the due date for other prom forms. - The prom is a formal event and both students and dates should dress accordingly. - ◆ Tattoos are allowed to be shown if located in an appropriate place on the body.
+Visible tattoos should not be vulgar or inappropriate. - Any drug/alcohol offense during the school year will result in the student not being allowed to attend the prom.
+This includes students testing positive through the drug testing program. - ♦ Anyone choosing NOT to abide by this Prom Policy will be asked to leave the prom and will not be given a refund for costs incurred. - The ultimate decision of good standing will be at the discretion of the Superintendent.